PoliAnalytics/MeCo-ccRCC/README.md

 ---------------------------------------------------------------------------------------------------
  AIM OF THE STUDY 💡
 ---------------------------------------------------------------------------------------------------
-The aim of the study is thus to firstly assess the power of MeCo to evaluate the condition of ccRCC patients.
+The aim of this study is thus to firstly assess the power of MeCo to evaluate the condition of ccRCC patients.

 In this project we want to study mechanotransduction as the means to achieve a more effective therapy for the patient: consequently we hope that this analysis will be of interest for pharmaceutical companies wanting to gain an insight in the biology of ccRCC to develop treatments targeting the key molecules and processes involved in it.

-Eventually, provided that MeCo assessment yields consistent results, we wish to develop a methodology for the analysis of tumor samples that could be benefit clinicians by not being restricted to ccRCC only.
+Eventually, provided that MeCo assessment yields consistent results, we wish to develop a methodology for the analysis of tumor samples that could be benefit clinicians by not being restricted only to ccRCC.

 ---------------------------------------------------------------------------------------------------
-DATA PRE-PROCESSING 👩🏼‍💻🧑🏻‍💻
+DATA PRE-PROCESSING 👩🏼‍💻🧑🏻‍💻🧑🏻‍💻
 ---------------------------------------------------------------------------------------------------
 We used Gene Expression Omnibus to find gene expression data of CAFs cultured on soft and stiff substrates.
 For each condition we have 3 biological replicates.
-With DESeq2 we performed Differential Gene Expression Analysis to identify which genes are interested by mechanotransduction.
-To select differential expressed genes we used a Log2FoldChange of |3| and a p.adjusted value < 0.001.
+First of all we converted all the Ensembl ID to Gene ID (GRCh38) and discarded rRNA, mitochondrial and non reliable gene annotations.
+Than using edgeR we performed Differential Gene Expression Analysis to identify which genes are interested by mechanotransduction.
+To select differential expressed genes we used a Log2FoldChange of |1| and a p.adjusted value < 0.001.
+While to adjust for FDR, we used Benjamini-Hochberg.
-To control for FDR, we used Benjamini-Hochberg and we removed all the genes that did not have more than 9 reads for sample.

 To refine even further the MeCo so we relay on pathway analysis with Metascape.
-We selected the 5 most impactful pathways, related to the selected genes, in tumor progression and computed MeCo scores for each of those pathways: ECM MeCo, Proliferation MeCo, Antitumoral mechanisms MeCo, Inflammation MeCo and Chemotaxis MeCo.
+We selected the 3 most impactful pathways, related to the selected genes, in tumor progression and computed MeCo scores for each of those pathways: MeCo Development, MeCo regulation (of biological process) and MeCo response (to stimulus).

 ---------------------------------------------------------------------------------------------------
 MAIN DATASET 💾